Master of Materials Science and Engineering

 The course is to lecture the essentials of mechanical properties of metallic materials such as dislocation, plastic deformation and strengthening mechanism of materials and is also to introduce the test procedure for each mechanical property, including hardness, tensile or bending strength, fatigue, impact toughness and creep of materials.
 A number of examples are given to test or analyses the common engineering materials.
 As useful analysis method for the test results, the fracture and mechanical behaviors are considered in the course too.
 Finally, a simple knowledge and test methods for polymers and ceramics are also presented in the course.

 Advanced Manufacturing Technologies (4 credits)

 The aim of the course is to introduce the professional vocabularies, basic technical terms and scientific expressions related to material processing theory and technology (including casting, forming and welding).
-During the course, basic fundamentals of metal processes and modern processing technologies will be presented, for example, structure of metal, physics of welding, welding energy, mechanical properties of materials, metal forming, casting processes of metals, etc. Through the course, the students will gain the ability or skill for scientific reading, understanding and describing practical engineering problems.
+During the course, basic fundamentals of metal processes and modern processing technologies will be presented, for example, the structure of the metal, physics of welding, welding energy, mechanical properties of materials, metal forming, casting processes of metals, etc. Through the course, the students will gain the ability or skill for scientific reading, understanding and describe practical engineering problems.
 In addition, the students’ level of English listening, writing, oral expression and communicating will be improved.